shivamrawat7712/HandOn-Projects/README.md

-# Mini-Projects
+# HandOn-Projects
-The repo contains web-dev mini-projects by user.
+The repo contains web-dev projects by user which helps him to stay consistent on his development ritual.
 <br>
-Hope you like the effort
+Hope you like the efforts.